Initial data rigidity via Dirac-Witten operators: Abstract

 \section{Abstract}

 In this paper we prove an initial data rigidity result à la Eichmair, Galloway and Mendes \cite{Eichmair.Galloway.Mendes:2021} using Dirac operator techniques.
 It applies to initial data sets on spin bands that satisfy the dominant energy condition, a boundary condition for the future null expansion scalar and the $\hat{A}$-obstruction for positive scalar curvature on one of the boundary pieces.
 Interestingly, these bands turn out to carry lightlike imaginary $W$-Killing spinors, which are connected to Lorentzian special holonomy and moduli spaces of Ricci-flat metrics.
-We also obtain slight generalizations of known rigidity results on Riemannian bands.
+We also obtain slight generalizations of known rigidity results on Riemannian bands.\\ { 2020 \emph{Mathematics subject classification.} Primary: 53C21; Secondary: 53C27, 83C60.}

 One of the main questions studied for positive scalar curvature is that of existence: Given an $n$-manifold $M$, does it carry a metric of positive scalar curvature?
 This question is answered by either providing a construction or finding a suitable obstruction.
 Obstructionwise, two main answers have been found: Firstly, Dirac operator techniques.
 For instance, if $M$ is a closed spin manifold with non-vanishing $\hat{A}$-genus $\hat{A}(M)$, then with respect to any metric it carries a non-trivial Dirac-harmonic spinor and none of those can be of positive scalar curvature.
 Secondly, minimal hypersurface techniques.
-If~$M$ is a closed oriented manifold of dimension $2 \leq n \leq 7$ and assuming that there are cohomology classes $h_1, \ldots, h_{n-2} \in H^1(M,\Z)$ such that $[M] \cap (h_1 \cup \ldots h_{n-2})$ is not in the image of the Hurewicz homomorphism $\pi_2(M) \to H_2(M, \Z)$, then $M$ does not carry a positive scalar curvature metric (cf.\ e.\,g.~\cite{Schick:1998}).
+If~$M$ is a closed oriented manifold of dimension $2 \leq n \leq 7$ and assuming that there are cohomology classes $h_1, \ldots, h_{n-2} \in H^1(M,\Z)$ such that $[M] \cap (h_1 \cup \ldots \cup h_{n-2})$ is not in the image of the Hurewicz homomorphism $\pi_2(M) \to H_2(M, \Z)$, then $M$ does not carry a positive scalar curvature metric (cf.\ e.\,g.~\cite{Schick:1998}).
+Actually, the upper dimension bound for the minimal hypersurface method can be improved to $11$.
+This is a consequence of recent results by Chodosh, Mantoulidis, Schulze and Wang \cite{Chodosh.Mantoulidis.Schulze:2026,Chodosh.Mantoulidis.Schulze.Wang:2025p} building on earlier work by Nathan Smale \cite{Smale:1993} that allowed to raise the bound to $8$.